Norm-Bounded Low-Rank Adaptation: ViT Experiments

-The main goal of this experiment is to explore the utility of norm bounds in preventing catastrophic model forgetting \cite{mccloskey1989catastrophic,french1999catastrophic,wang2024comprehensive}.
-Our hypothesis is that tight control of the adaption norm will prevent loss of performance on the pre-trained model, while still enabling good adaptation performance.
-We perform experiments on ViT-B/16 model \cite{dosovitskiy2020image}, which is pre-trained on ImageNet-21k \cite{deng2009imagenet} and then fine-tuned to ImageNet-1k.
-Similar to the setup in \cite{kopiczko2024elora}, we adapt $Q,V$ matrices and learn the classification head for other vision benchmarks, including CIFAR-100 \cite{krizhevsky2009learning}, Food-101 \cite{bossard2014food} and CUB-200-2011 \cite{wah2011caltech}.
-The \textbf{metric for model forgetting} is the test accuracy of the fine-tuned model on ImageNet-1k.
+\paragraph{Adaptation vs Forgetting} The main goal of this experiment is to explore the utility of norm bounds in preventing catastrophic model forgetting \cite{mccloskey1989catastrophic,french1999catastrophic,wang2024comprehensive}.
+Our hypothesis is that tight control of the adaption norm will prevent loss of performance on the pre-trained model as per the analysis in \cref{sec:lora}, while still enabling good adaptation performance.
+We perform experiments \citep{bafghi2024parameter} on ViT-B/16 model \citep{dosovitskiy2020image}, which is pre-trained on ImageNet-21k \citep{deng2009imagenet} and then fine-tuned to ImageNet-1k.
+For the proposed NB-LoRA, we choose the norm bound as $\delta =\gamma \|W_p\|_{S_p}$, where the ratio $\gamma$ is a hyper-parameter.
+Similar to the setup in \cite{kopiczko2024elora}, we adapt $Q,V$ matrices and learn the classification head for the Street View House Number (SVHN) dataset \citep{Netzer2011}.
+Here we report the results for NB-LoRA using nuclear norm with bound ratio of $\gamma$ between 0.1 and 1.6, see \cref{sec:vit_appendix} for additional results with different setups and datasets including CIFAR-100 \cite{krizhevsky2009learning} and Food-101 \cite{bossard2014food}.